The Great Lending Loophole

-Officially, the “legal rate of interest” ranges between 5 percent and 10 percent in most states.
-But some states, such as South Dakota and New Mexico, allow a legal rate as high as 15 percent.
+Officially, the “legal rate of interest” ranges between 5% and 10% in most states.
+But some states, such as South Dakota and New Mexico, allow a legal rate as high as 15%.

 In some cases, a state’s general usury limit is based on Federal Reserve interest rates; other times on that state’s own rules.
-For example, Pennsylvania decided it’s criminal to charge more than 25 percent interest, while Colorado and Oklahoma have a general usury limit of 45 percent.
+For example, Pennsylvania decided it’s criminal to charge more than 25% interest, while Colorado and Oklahoma have a general usury limit of 45%.
 Meanwhile, Nevada and New Hampshire have no usury limits at all.

 But the big problem with this system is that these limits don’t actually matter much at all since national banks were allowed to ignore them altogether in the wake of the inflation crisis of the late 1970s.